Tacoma-Pierce County Chamber announcement.

 The Pierce County Economic Development Department leveraged $5M of American Rescue Plan Act (ARPA) funds to establish the Pierce County Business Accelerator (PCBA) program in October 2021.
-The City of Lakewood also contributed $500,000 in funding to support additional participants.
+The City of Lakewood is a municipal partner.
 The program is serving 200 BIPOC, veteran and women business owners: 93% of the businesses are minority-owned, 70% are women-owned, and 14% are veteran-owned.

-The PCBA participants receive six weeks of traditional business training by instructors, trainers, and coaches who reflect BIPOC communities, with classes offered in Korean, Vietnamese, Spanish and English.
+PCBA participants receive six weeks of traditional business training by instructors, trainers, and coaches who reflect BIPOC communities and offer instruction in several different languages.
 Business owners and entrepreneurs have access to grant funding to match capital raised for their business (up to $10,000), assist with costs related to commercial rent or lease payments (up to $6,000), and professional services (up to $5,000).
-The program helps create jobs for early-stage businesses and retain jobs for businesses on the margins.
+The program helps create jobs for early-stage businesses and retain jobs for small businesses.

-The PCBA is managed in partnership with the Asia Pacific Cultural Center, The Black Collective, Mi Centro, Tacoma Urban League and Korean Women’s Association.
-The Tacoma-Pierce County Chamber of Commerce administers the program
+The PCBA is managed in partnership with Next Consulting, Asia Pacific Cultural Center, The Black Collective, Mi Centro, Tacoma Urban League and Korean Women’s Association.
+The Tacoma-Pierce County Chamber of Commerce administers the program.

 To learn more about the PCBA, visit www.pcba.biz.